irmb/virtualfluids/docs/pages/Build-and-Run.md

 - gpu_msvc: build only the GPU targets with MSVC
 - gpu_msvc_debug: build only the GPU targets with MSVC in debug mode

-Additionaly, the following options can be passed to cmake:
+Additionally, the following options can be passed to cmake:
 - -DVF_ENABLE_UNIT_TESTS=ON: enable unit tests (included in all_make and all_msvc)
 - -DVF_ENABLE_DOUBLE_ACCURACY=ON: enable double precision (included in all_make, all_msvc, cpu_make and cpu_msvc)
 - -DVF_ENABLE_PYTHON_BINDINGS=ON: enable python bindings (included in all_make and all_msvc)